Living in the UAE

 We asked people if there is a lot of crime.
 They answered:

 "The UAE has a low crime rate compared to other countries, and the government has taken steps to ensure the safety of its citizens and visitors.
 The UAE has a zero-tolerance policy for crime and has strict laws in place to deter criminal activity.
 The police force is well-trained and equipped to handle any criminal activity that may occur.
-The government also works closely with international law enforcement agencies to ensure that criminals are brought to justice," remarked one expat living in UAE.
+The government also works closely with international law enforcement agencies to ensure that criminals are brought to justice," wrote a member in UAE.

 Is there a lot of diversity?
 Are people in the UAE accepting of differences?